bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

 Every tag has a beginning and an end.
-So, right here I&apos;m using what&apos;s called an h1 tag or a heading tag to encase the words &quot;Hello World.&quot;
+Right here I&apos;m using what&apos;s called an h1 tag or a heading tag to encase the words &quot;Hello World.&quot;
 The first h1 is my start tag.
 It just shows the simple tag that I want inside brackets.
 The second tag, the closing tag, always starts with a